tamsky/rhodecode-enterprise-ce/docs/known-issues/error-msg-guide.rst

 Error creating repository repo-name

 Cause
-As of |RCM| 3.0, a VCS Server is required to run backend operations.
+As of |RCE| 3.0, a VCS Server is required to run backend operations.

 Solution
 Install a VCS Server.
 See the `Install a VCS Server`_ section of |RCC|